 - Agree with your child on a regular time and place to complete homework.
 Establish and maintain a homework routine. - Allow little deviation from the mutually established routine. - Provide an appropriate physical and psychological climate.
-Be supportive and show interest in your child's learning. - Designate an environment for study use and limit distractions. - Monitor but never do your child's homework. - Initiate communication with the school if homework is becoming an issue with your child. - Check Microsoft TEAMS for the daily assigned homework or important messages/reminders.
+Be supportive and show interest in your child's learning. - Designate an environment for study use and limit distractions. - Monitor but never do your child's homework. - · Initiate communication with the school if homework is becoming an issue with your child. - Check Microsoft TEAMS for the daily assigned homework or your child's Academic diary for important messages/reminders.